-SAFE DRINKING WATER: For travelers headed to places with safe drinking water, simple stainless steel bottles like Klean Kanteen or Healthy Human are great options.
+SAFE DRINKING WATER: For travelers headed to places with safe drinking water, simple stainless steel bottles like Klean Kanteen or Healthy Human (this is what I use and love!) are great options.
 These double-walled water bottles keep drinks cold or hot all day.

 UNSAFE DRINKING WATER: For travelers who frequently travel in developing nations or areas with unsafe drinking water, bottles with a purification (not just filtration) system may be a good option.
 Two popular options are Grayl and LifeStraw.
-(Note: Check out this post about drinking water safety for more info, and make sure to do plenty of your own research before using these water bottles in a country with unsafe drinking water.)
+(Note: Check out this post about drinking water safety for more info, and make sure to consider your own health conditions before using these water bottles in a country with unsafe drinking water.)

 Reusable Bags and Containers

 Flip and Tumble produce bags are a great option for shopping for local produce while traveling or at home.
 They sent me some of these a few months ago, and I’ve been loving them!

 These reusable bags from Flip and Tumble come in a bunch of (fun!) colors, and one of my favorite features is that they compact into a ball for convenient storage in a purse.